 Anatomy of Bra!

 Ever googled the meaning of some lingerie jargon while trying to shop for bras online?
-Words like basque, apex, and balconette can be quite confusing, we know!
-Don’t worry, we’re not judging you!
-Instead, we’re here to help you understand the anatomy of bra -components of a bra.
+Of course we do know that words like basque, apex, or balconette can be confusing for 99% of the shoppers.
+Don’t worry!
+We are here to help you understand the anatomy of bra -components of a bra to make the shopping experience less harrowing.
+Keep these handy for your next online bra shopping venture ladies.

 The underband is the part of a bra that is wrapped around your body.
-You probably didn’t know this but the primary support provided comes from the underband and not just the straps.
+You probably didn’t know this but the primary support (more than 80%) provided by a bra to the breast comes from the underband and not the straps.
+In fact straps account for very less support.
+If the bra has an underwire, much of the work of the band is shared by the undewire as well.
 The wings when fastened, bring the underband into a position which helps carry the weight of the breasts.
+It is important that the band fits you snugly, for it to do the work efficiently.

 Now let’s talk about underwires.
 Generally made with a firm material, it is encased in a fabric that surrounds the cup.
 Besides providing support, it also gives your bust a subtle lift.
 So, if you are looking for a well-defined shape, then an underwired bra is your best friend.